-8.3 C-Trak® Apollo System Cart
+9.1 C-Trak® Apollo Cart

-To ensure that all system components are neatly and securely stored, Care Wise offers a sturdy wheeled C-Trak® Apollo System Cart.
+To ensure that all components are neatly and securely stored, Care Wise offers a sturdy wheeled C-Trak® Apollo Cart.
 The analyser is mounted directly onto the cart support plate.
-An accessory tray with foam insert is used to store the probes, check sources and holders; an optional shelf may be used to mount a printer if required.
+An accessory tray with foam insert is used to store the probes, check sources and holders; an optional shelf may be used to if required.

-IMPORTANT SAFETY NOTE: The system cart must only be manoeuvred using the rear-mounted handset and not pushed from other points in the system.
+IMPORTANT SAFETY NOTE: The cart must only be manoeuvred using the rear-mounted handset and not pushed from other points.
 The positions of the accessory tray and shelf (if fitted) are fixed and must not be modified.
 When the cart is in position, all four wheel brakes must be engaged.